RemarkableAlly/alx-low_level_programming/0x02-functions_nested_loops/README.md

-2-alphabet_x10.c | a function that prints 10 times the alphabet, in lowercase 3-islower.c | a function that checks for lowercase character 4-isalpha.c |  a function that checks for alphabetic character
+2-alphabet_x10.c | a function that prints 10 times the alphabet, in lowercase 3-islower.c | a function that checks for lowercase character 4-isalpha.c |  a function that checks for alphabetic character 5-sign.c | a function that prints the sign of a number, prints + if n is greater than zero, prints 0 if n is zero and prints - if n is less than zero